-- (b) expressly confer enforceable rights on data subjects with regard to the processing of their personal data ; - (c) fulfil the requirements laid down in paragraph 2. - 2.
-The binding corporate rules referred to in paragraph 1 shall contain a description of at least the following elements: - (a) the structure and contact details of the concerned group and of each of its members; - (b) the data transfers or categories of transfers, including the types of personal data, the type of processing and its purposes, the type of data subjects affected and the identification of the third country or countries in question; - (c) their legally binding nature, both internally and externally; - d) application of the general data protection principles, in particular purpose limitation, including the principle not to process data for incompatible purposes 62, data quality, legal basis for the processing, processing of special categories of personal data, measures to ensure data security, and the requirements in respect of onward transfers to bodies (...) not bound by the binding corporate rules; - the rights of data subjects in regard to the processing of their personal data and the means to exercise these rights, including the right not to be subject to (...) profiling in accordance with Article 20, the right to lodge a complaint before the competent supervisory authority and before the competent courts of the Member States in accordance with Article 75, and to obtain redress and, where appropriate, compensation for a breach of the binding corporate rules;
+- are legally binding and apply to, and are enforced by, every member concerned of (a) the group of undertakings or group of enterprises engaged in a joint economic activity 68 69: - expressly confer enforceable rights on data subjects with regard to the processing of (b) their personal data $\frac{70}{2}$: - fulfil the requirements laid down in paragraph 2. (c) - The binding corporate rules referred to in paragraph 1 shall 71 specify [at least] (...): 2. - the structure and contact details of the concerned group and of each of its (a) members72: - the data transfers or categories of transfers, including the types of personal data, the (b) type of processing and its purposes, the type of data subjects affected and the identification of the third country or countries in question; - (c) their legally binding nature, both internally and externally; - (d) application of the general data protection principles, in particular purpose limitation, (....)73, data quality, legal basis for the processing, processing of special categories of personal data, measures to ensure data security, and the requirements in respect of onward transfers to bodies (...) not bound by the binding corporate rules;